fogus/spiel/brettspiel/insurrection/README.markdown

 Piece movement
 ==============

-All of the pieces in *Anarchism* move in the same way that they move in Chess.
+All of the pieces in *Insurrection* move in the same way that they move in Chess.

 Pawn promotion
 ==============